 Source: Pixabay

-Although Rwanda has shown significant interest in digital currency currencies as revealed by the Central Bank Digital Currencies (CBDCs), the adoption of generic cryptocurrencies is still in the early stages.
+Rwanda has shown significant interest in digital currencies, particularly through its Central Bank Digital Currency (CBDC) development, while the adoption of cryptocurrencies has been growing steadily.

 Comparing Crypto Adoption in Rwanda and Other African Nations